siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 For Linux beginners, we recommend to create only two partitions (root/home and swap) because this makes a first installation much easier.
 After the installation, additional data partitions or, if desired, a separate /home can be created.

 However, we do not recommend to create a /home partition.
-The directory **/home** should be the place where the individual configurations are stored, and only them.
+The directory `/home` should be the place where individual configurations are stored, and only them.
 A separate data partition should be created for all other private data.
-The advantages for data stability, data backup and also in case of data recovery are immeasurable.
+The advantages for data stability, data backup, and also in case of data recovery are immeasurable.

 A swap partition has a similar function as the Windows swap file, but the former is far more effective.
 As a rule of thumb, the swap partition should be twice as large as the RAM used.
-This applies mainly to notebooks that are to be hibernated via *hibernate* or desktop computers with very little RAM (1 GByte or less).
+This applies mainly to notebooks that are to be hibernated via `hibernate` or desktop computers with very little RAM (1 GByte or less).
 Devices with sufficient RAM no longer need a swap partition.

-For data exchange with a Windows installation, the designated partition should be formatted with **ntfs**.
-Siduction can read from and write to such a partition with the automatically installed *ntfs-3g*.
+For data exchange with a Windows installation, the designated partition should be formatted with **NTFS**. siduction can read from and write to such a partition with the automatically installed `ntfs-3g`.

 There are many good ways to partition your disks.
 These examples should give a first insight into the possibilities.